bbx10/tsl2591-node/README.md

 ## Raspberry Pi

-This module has been tested with the [Adafruit TSL2591](http://adafru.it/1980) breakout board and a Raspberry Pi.
+This module has been tested with a [Adafruit TSL2591](http://adafru.it/1980) breakout board and a Raspberry Pi.

 ### Enable i2c